-- (ii) members in each sector shall be entitled to an additional representative on the council for each additional 200 members (or substantial part thereof which in any case shall not be less than 134 members). - (iii) each branch throughout Scotland shall have the right to elect a representative to the council. - (iv) the Scottish organiser and all NEC members representing members in Scotland shall be non-voting members of the council, save that they shall have the right to move and second motions and may refer any matter to the NEC under clause (c) of this rule. - (g) Voting members of the SEC shall be elected every two years by the members in a ballot conducted by the single transferable vote. - (h) Members of the SEC shall have the right to attend and speak at any branch or chapel meeting in their own electoral area; members shall report on all SEC meetings to their own branch and shall report union activities in their own electoral area to the SEC. - (j) The SEC will elect one representative each to the Freelance Industrial Council, the Broadcasting Industrial Council and the Equality Council. - (k) The NEC shall allocate such sums of money as may be necessary to meet the running costs of the SEC and to pay for the educational, promotional and recruitment work in Scotland.
+- (ii) One member elected as an Equality Representative from the entire membership in Scotland. - (iii) members in each sector shall be entitled to an additional representative on the council for each additional 200 members (or substantial part thereof which in any case shall not be less than 134 members). - (iv) each branch throughout Scotland shall have the right to elect a representative to the council. - (v) the Scottish organiser and all NEC members representing members in Scotland shall be non-voting members of the council, save that each shall have the right to move and second motions and may refer any matter to the NEC under clause (c) of this rule. - (g) Voting members of the SEC shall be elected every two years by the members in a ballot conducted by the single transferable vote. - (h) Members of the SEC shall have the right to attend and speak at any branch or chapel meeting in their own electoral area; members shall report on all SEC meetings to their own branch and shall report union activities in their own electoral area to the SEC. - (j) The SEC will elect one representative each to the Freelance Industrial Council, the Broadcasting Industrial Council and the Equality Council. - (k) The NEC shall allocate such sums of money as may be necessary to meet the running costs of the SEC and to pay for the educational, promotional and recruitment work in Scotland.
 Members of the SEC shall be paid reasonable out-of-pocket expenses.